 I would be all in for giving The Lion King the Jungle Book treatment: trimming the songs, deepening the material, adding some gonzo action set pieces, etc. But there’s no way Disney would let Favreau get away that kind of creativity again.

-That’s when it hit me: It was just like the opening act of Favreau’s Chef: Favreau is literally Carl, and Disney is Dustin Hoffman.
+That’s when it hit me: The nouveau Lion King is just like the opening act of Favreau’s Chef: Favreau is literally Carl, and Disney is Dustin Hoffman.

 If you haven’t seen Chef, this may not entirely make sense.
 Then again, if you haven’t seen Chef … why on earth not?